Chadtech/CtPaint/README.md

 * X Custom Cursor when not zoomed in
 * X Select area cursor pixel update bug (it reads the pixel of the selected area when updating the old location)
 * Drag and drop Color palette/swatch changing
-* Sample cursor bug
+* X Sample cursor bug
-* Open Image bug, possible open button
+* X Open Image bug
-* magnitude/mode buttons

 * Tweak zoom button
-* Hue, brightness, and saturation buttons.

 ------- LICENSING